ackben0226/ackben0226.github.io/_posts/2025-07-22-Image-Search-Engine-with-Deep-Learning.md

 By calculating this score between our search image vector and each of our base image vectors, we can be returned the images with the eight lowest cosine scores - and these will be our eight most similar images, at least in terms of the feature vector representation that comes from our VGG16 network!

-We use the code below to Instantiate the Nearest Neighbours logic and specify our metric as Cosine Similarity
+We use the code below to instantiate the Nearest Neighbours logic and specify our metric as Cosine Similarity after preprocessing & featurising logic to the search image.

 ```ruby
 # Preprocess and feature search image